-All the capacity resources that remained in the auction at the end of round six pass through to the second stage of the FCA when market-clearing auction software is run to determine the minimal capacity payment and calculate final capacity-zone clearing prices.
+All the capacity resources remaining in the auction at the end of round six pass through to the second stage of the FCA.
+In this stage, the market-clearing auction software is run to determine the minimal capacity payment and calculate final capacity-zone clearing prices.
 This step also includes a post-processing procedure that determines the final payment rate for each resource and its capacity supply obligation for the capacity commitment period.
-Thus, in the example shown in Table 1, after the sixth round, the market-clearing auction software is run to determine the resources and price that minimize cost at a purchase amount of 30,000 MW.
+Thus, using the example shown in Table 1, after the sixth round, the market-clearing auction software would be run to determine the resources and the price that would minimize the cost at a purchase amount of 30,000 MW.
+The final capacity-zone clearing price in this example would equal some value between the round six start-of-round price and end-of-round price.

 Reconfiguration auctions take place before and during the commitment period to allow participants to buy and sell capacity obligations and adjust their positions.
-These auctions are needed to add capacity to cover an increased ICR, to release capacity to match a decreased ICR, and to defer capacity requirements associated with existing capacity delist bids.
+These auctions are needed to add capacity to cover for potential increases in the ICR, to release capacity to match potential decreases in the ICR, and to defer capacity requirements associated with existing capacity delist bids.
 Annual reconfiguration auctions (ARAs) to acquire one-year commitments are held approximately two years, one year, and just before the FCA commitment period begins.
-Monthly and seasonal reconfiguration auctions, held beginning the first month of the first commitment period, adjust the annual commitments during the commitment period.
+Monthly reconfiguration auctions, held beginning the first month of the first commitment period, adjust the annual commitments during the commitment period.